Ordered unavoidable sub-structures in matchings and random matchings: Unavoidable sub-matchings

 For instance, the relation $AAABBB$, which we may call, as before, \emph{an alignment}, is collectable, as for any $k$ one can take $A_1A_1A_1A_2A_2A_2\dots A_kA_kA_k$.
 Similarly, for $AABBBA$, say, one may take $(A_1A_1A_2A_2\dots A_kA_k)(A_k\dots A_2A_1)$.
 In fact, all nine relations but $AABABB$ are collectable.
 However, for $AABABB$, which we may call \emph{an engagement}, one cannot even add a third triple $CCC$.
 Indeed, if it were possible, then there should be a $C$ between the second and third $A$, but after the first $B$, which makes the relation between $B$'s and $C$'s not an engagement, as it would begin with $BC$.
 (Here we assumed w.l.o.g. that the first $A$ precedes the first $B$ which precedes the first $C$.)

-Due to this annoying exception, the Erd\H os-Szekeres type result we are going to prove is not as clean as its predecessors for singletons and pairs.
+Due to this annoying exception, the Erd\H os--Szekeres type result we are going to prove is not as clean as its predecessors for singletons and pairs.
 For reasons, which will become clear once we reveal our proof strategy, we ``give names to all the animals'' as presented in the first two columns of Table~\ref{table:relations}.

-(Warning: from now on the letters $\ell,s,w$, unlike in the previous subsection, are just mnemonic symbols, not numbers.)
+To explain this encoding, let us denote the three basic graph configurations as $\mathtt{L}=AABB$, $\mathtt{S}=ABBA$, and $\mathtt{W}=ABAB$, accordingly to their (alternative) names, that is, line, stack, and wave.
+Now, each of the ten pairwise relations of triples can be uniquely decomposed into a pair of pairs consisting, resp., of the first two vertices in both triples and the last two vertices in both triples.
+For example, the relation $AABBAB$ decomposes into a line $AABB$ and a wave $ABAB$.
+We express this fact by writing $AABBAB=AABB\oplus ABAB$ and denoting relation $AABBAB$ by $\mathcal{R}_{\mathtt{LW}}$.

+Obviously, for a given 3-uniform relation this decomposition is unique.
+However, this mapping is not one-to-one as there are only nine different ordered pairs made of three elements.
+And, indeed, the alignment $AAABBB$ and the engagement $AABABB$ both decompose into the same the pair $AABB,\;AABB$.
+To distinguish between them, we add asterisk for the latter, that is, we denote $AAABBB$ by $\mathcal{R}_{\mathtt{LL}}$ while $AABABB$ by $\mathcal{R}^*_{\mathtt{LL}}$.

+The last column of Table~\ref{table:relations} displays this mapping using, again, the words with underlined and overlined letters.
+The three relations with the first subscript $\mathtt{S}$ differ in that the letters in the second component of the decomposition $\oplus$ are reversed; indeed, if the pairs of the first two elements of two triples form the sequence $ABBA$, then the pairs of the last two elements can only form sequences $BBAA, BABA$, or $BAAB$.
+But, let us emphasize that as Gauss words $BBAA=AABB$, etc.